verena-zuber/demo_AMD/README.md

 mr.bma.out

 Finally, we have proposed a permutation procedure [Levin et al (2021)] to calculate empirical p-values which is a computationally very intensive (may be hours of runtime).
 Please make sure to run first with few runs (nrepeat = 10 or 100) and evaluate the run time.
-Consider running this command on a remote server and saving the permutation p-values as provided by the function create.permutations().
-NOTE: For stable results we recommend nrepeat = 100000:
+Consider running this command on a remote server and saving the permutation p-values as provided by the function create.permutations(), if save.matrix=TRUE the permuted posterior probabilities are saved for all repetitions.
+The function calculate.p calculates the actual p-values, here they are saved in the object empirical.p.
+NOTE: For stable results we recommend nrepeat = 100000.

-permute_bma = create.permutations(BMA_output, nrepeat = 100, save.matrix=TRUE, file.name = "permutation_mrBMA.csv")
+permute_bma = create.permutations(BMA_output, nrepeat = 100, save.matrix=TRUE, file.name = "permutation_mrBMA")

 empirical.p = calculate.p(BMA_output, permute_bma)